SQL Server Native Client Support for High Availability, Disaster Recovery

 Specifying Application Intent

-When ApplicationIntent=ReadOnly, the client requests a read workload when connecting to an Always On enabled database.
-The server will enforce the intent at connection time and during a USE database statement but only to an Always On enabled database.
+When ApplicationIntent=ReadOnly, the client requests a read workload when connecting.
+The server enforces the intent at connection time, and during a USE database statement.

-A database can allow or disallow read workloads on the targeted Always On database.
-(This is done with the ALLOW_CONNECTIONS clause of the PRIMARY_ROLE and SECONDARY_ROLE Transact-SQL statements.)
+- A database can allow or disallow read workloads on the targeted Always On database.
+This choice is controlled by using the ALLOW_CONNECTIONS clause of the PRIMARY_ROLE and SECONDARY_ROLE Transact-SQL statements.

-Read-only routing is a feature that can ensure the availability of a read only replica of a database.
+Read-only routing is a feature that can ensure the availability of a read-only replica of a database.
 To enable read-only routing, all of the following apply:

 You must connect to an Always On Availability Group availability group listener.